My Inuyasha Shrine

 Inuyasha is a manga and anime series by industry legend and my real actual mother Rumiko Takahashi that ran from 1996 to 2008 totalling 56 volumes.
 It sports a very unique blend of imaginative historical fantasy incorporating elements of horror, comedy, and importantly: romance.
 Its main character, the titular half-dog-demon Inuyasha, is my dear sweet baby boy whom I wish nothing but love and happiness for.
 Inuyasha is one of the most important pieces of comfort-media in my life.

-I started reading the manga basically on accident as a kid.
+I basically started reading the manga on accident as a kid.
 I must have been about 10 years old when I found myself curiously scanning the manga section of a local comic book store.
 The first volume of Inuyasha caught my eye thinking the character on the cover was a cat girl with magical cat powers, so I brought it home.
 Then I started reading it.
 And the cute cat girl was actually a rude dog boy with a big sword, and the story was actually set in medieval Japan, and there were all these gory monsters, and there was blood, and guts, and centipede demons with fully uncensored tits.

 I was sold.